parisveltsos/shorts/text/RNA_workflow.md

 	sbatch mim_01_index_genome.sh

 ## Trim the reads

+Edit the `mim_02_trim_reads.sh` script to have the run name (e.g. "s1") in line 28.
+This will produce unique sequencing run - sample name which will make tracking repeat runs of the same sample easy.

 This is run once per read file.
 First make a text file with the filenames, so that the jobs can be run in parallel.